CAREER SUCCESS: Communities. Connections.

 - Academic Department Liaisons

 During spring 2019, Career Success will establish an academic relationship model, where your department will have a dedicated staff member who can respond to your questions/needs.
-If you have any ideas on how this might be structured, reach out to Senior Director, Brian Guerrero(.75).
+If you have any ideas on how this might be structured, reach out to Assistant Dean, Brian Guerrero(.75).

 A New Storefront on the College Website